LuisaE/opportunities/README.md

 To Contribute:

-Fork this repository
+1. Fork this repository
-Edit README.md and add your posting!
+2. Edit README.md and add your posting!
-Submit a Pull Request!
+3. Submit a Pull Request!

+Want more opportunities and deadlines?
+Check https://employers.ocs.fas.harvard.edu/post-job

 ## CS underclassmen/diversity internships